PepikVaio/reMarkable_Xovi_Extensions/system_Light_Sleep/README.md

 * [xovi_Settings_Main](https://github.com/PepikVaio/reMarkable_Xovi_Extensions/tree/main/xovi_Settings_Main)

 ### Using
+* Text size:
+  - You can change the default font size (set in px).

 * Unicode symbol:
   - You can insert unicode symbol from web page: (example)
   - To decode you must press enter on the keyboard.